Anwar Uddin

-Anwar Uddin (আনোয়ার উদ্দিন; born 1 November 1981) is an English football manager and former player.
-He is a non-executive director with Dagenham & Redbridge.
+Anwar Uddin (born 1 November 1981) is an English football manager and former player.
+He is the non-executive Chairman at Dagenham & Redbridge.

 During a career which began at West Ham United in 2001 and concluded with a season at Eastbourne Borough from 2012 to 2013, Uddin represented several Football League clubs including Dagenham & Redbridge and Barnet.
 He was the first person of Bangladeshi origin to play professional football in England, and, while at Dagenham & Redbridge, became the first British Asian to captain a football club in the top four divisions of English football.

 Early life

 Uddin was born and brought up in Stepney, London to a Bangladeshi father and an English mother.
 He attended Raine's Foundation School in Bethnal Green.
 His father came to the United Kingdom in the 1960s.
 Anwar has three sisters and two brothers.